armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-21-0.md

    </details>

 **Change**: The Alicloud, DC/OS, and Oracle cloud providers are excluded from OSS Spinnaker 1.21 because they no longer meet Spinnaker's cloud provider requirements.
 For more information about these requirements, see [Cloud Provider Requirements](https://github.com/spinnaker/governance/blob/master/cloud-provider-requirements.md).
-* **Impact**: If you use one of these cloud providers and cannot migrate to a supported provider, do not upgrade to Armory Spinnaker 2.21 (OSS 1.21).
+* **Impact**: If you use one of these cloud providers and cannot migrate to a supported provider, do not upgrade to Armory 2.21 (OSS 1.21).
 Clouddriver providers are created and maintained by each cloud provider.
 Contact your cloud provider to review the requirements for inclusion in the Spinnaker project.

 ### Dynamic accounts